 The well-known Wensleydale Heifer has made quite the name for itself with its five-star food offering, so naturally, they had to make sure a classic Sunday roast was on the menu.
 It wouldn’t be in the Yorkshire spirit otherwise, would it?

-Located within the lovely West Witton, just a short drive away from Leyburn and Castle Bolton, guests can tuck into an exceptional Sunday roast crafted with the very best local produce – including 35 day aged roast sirloin of beef, roast pork belly and slow roast rump of lamb.
+Located within the lovely West Witton, just a short drive away from Leyburn and Castle Bolton, guests can tuck into an exceptional Sunday roast crafted with the very best local produce – including 35-day aged roast sirloin of beef, roast pork belly and roast chicken supreme.

 Each roast is served with Yorkshire Pudding, dripping roasties, butter mash, savoy cabbage, carrot and swede, cauliflower cheese, spring greens and gravy – making for a pretty filling experience for those who need a tasty refuel.
 The Wensleydale Heifer, Main St, West Witton, Leyburn, DL8 4LS.